 The Center for Environmental Health (“CEH”) is a nonprofit 501(c)(3) organization that protects people from toxic chemicals and promotes business practices that are safe for public health and the environment.
-We stop corporations from exposing people to toxic chemicals, collaborate with responsible businesses and industry leaders, and are committed to inclusive, community-led solutions that address environmental injustices in low-income communities of color.
+We stop corporations from exposing people to toxic chemicals, collaborate with responsible businesses and industry leaders, and commit to inclusive, community-led solutions that address environmental injustices facing the general public as well as low-income communities of color.

-At CEH, striving for justice, diversity, equity and inclusion (“JEDI”) for all is critical to our mission and values.
-We know that having a team that is diverse in race, ethnicity, gender, gender identity and expression, ability, sexual orientation, age, background, and opinions — and fostering inclusion among that team — is core to achieving our organizational goals.
-CEH strives to recruit talent from a diverse pool of candidates and ensure that those professionals it hires are sufficiently supported so that they flourish.
-The organization wants everyone to not only have a seat at the table, but to know that their presence and input makes the organization stronger.
+At CEH, striving for justice, diversity, equity, and inclusion (“JEDI”) for all is critical to its mission and values.
+We know that having a team that is diverse in race, ethnicity, gender, gender identity and expression, ability, sexual orientation, age, and background, and opinions — and fostering inclusion among that team — is core to achieving our organizational goals.
+CEH strives to recruit talent from a diverse pool of candidates and ensure that those professionals we hire are sufficiently supported so that they flourish.
+CEH wants everyone to not only have a seat at the table but to know that their presence and input make the organization stronger.

 We are looking for a Manager to support CEH’s Food program, with a strong focus on our Institutional/Corporate Engagement work.
 The Manager is part of a team that supports large institutions to purchase healthier products including food service ware, which improves the quality of our food and reduces toxic exposures for those that come into contact with our food.
 By creating widespread demand for products without harmful chemicals, we are increasing access to safer products for all and advancing public health and environmental justice.